 Carrion crows, rooks and jackdaws feed in the fields.
 Beyond the wood at the highest point, wide ranging views over the Trent Valley and beyond to Derby and the Peak District can be admired.
 Look out for evidence of the former gallops on the left created by the 6th Earl of Chesterfield in 1815.
 They cross the bridleway at the top of the hill and were 2 miles in length being used to exercise his many horses.
 No expense was spared in the stables and many eminent people visited with champion jockeys to try out horses.
 The best horse Chesterfield owned was a filly called Crucifix.
 She won the 2000 guineas, 1000 guineas and The Oaks in 1840.
 However he had sold her as a two year old before these races for £60!
-At this time many wealthy men frittered away fortunes by gambling.
-Sir Roger Gresley and the Marguis of Hastings being two locals who suffered such a loss.

 A Model Farm - Home Farm - was built at the same time and had the most up to date equipment.
 Selective breeding of cattle, new farm machinery, new crops and crop rotation were at the heart of the estate management According to letters sent by Disraeli to Lady Anne Chesterfield following visits to Bretby he said that ' you have fed me with unrivalled delicacies, not least of which was the produce of your most unrivalled dairy.
 I will back Bretby butter against Paris'.
 In 1874, he wrote that he longed to see the farm again with its room full of cheeses.
 Following the death of the 6th Earl of Chesterfield the estate was inherited by the Earl of Carnarvon (Lord Porchester) but the widowed Lady Anne remained at Bretby.
 Disraeli continued to visit regularly.
 In 1910 outlying parts of the estate at Hartshorne, Boundary, Midway and Newhall were sold off.
 In 1915 the remainder of the Bretby estate was put up for auction; the major part being bought by John Wragg, the clay works owner from Swadlincote.
 In January 1918 the Burton Chronicle reported the further breaking up of Bretby Park.
 'An estimate was laid before the Derbyshire War Agricultural committee.
 To provide more agricultural land 400 trees would have to be felled costing £400 whilst fencing would cost another £900 to £1000.
 In the circumstances the committee deferred the action until all other possibilities for increased wheat and oats cultivation had been exhausted'.
-Today the estate is over 2000 acres, still owned by Wragg's descendants, and is managed as a mixture of arable, grassland and mature mixed woodland.
+Today the estate is over 2000 acres, still owned by

+Wragg's descendants, and is managed as a mixture of arable, grassland and mature mixed woodland.